 Garlic and Onions

 Garlic and onion should be stored in a cool, dark place with good ventilation—not in the refrigerator, not in a plastic bag.
 They can last for about a month under ideal conditions.
+Do not store them in the same bin with potatoes, since potatoes release moisture.

 I rarely use only a portion of an onion, since onions lose their flavor quickly once they’ve been cut into.
 You can wrap a portion of cut onion tightly in plastic wrap and store it in the fridge.
 Use it within a few days.